John-Chen1223/JohnChen1223.github.io/_pages/about.md

 ======

 - <span style="color:#FE6058">**03, 2024**.
 I am currently seeking suitable Ph.D positions.
 If there are any appropriate opportunities, please feel free to drop me an email (</span>[180210217@stu.hit.edu.cn]()<span style="color:#FE6058">,</span> [guoquanchen1223@163.com]()<span style="color:#FE6058">).
 I would appreciate it!</span>
+- **04, 2024**.
+I will be attending the IEEE Wireless Communications and Networking Conference (**WCNC'2024**) in Dubai, UAE, to share research outputs on the circumlunar constellation network and configuration analysis.
 - **02, 2024**.
-Our paper entitled *Communication-Navigation Integrated Satellite Constellation for Lunar Exploration: Frozen-Orbit-Based HyInc Walker* has been early access for publication in the **IEEE Journal on Selected Areas in Communications (JCRQ1, IF16.4)**.
+The paper entitled *Communication-Navigation Integrated Satellite Constellation for Lunar Exploration: Frozen-Orbit-Based HyInc Walker* has been early access for publication in the **IEEE Journal on Selected Areas in Communications (JCRQ1, IF16.4)**.
 DOI: [10.1109/JSAC.2024.3365888](https://ieeexplore.ieee.org/document/10436138/).
+- **12, 2023**.
+I participated in the IEEE Global Communications Conference (**GlobeCom'2023**) in Kuala Lumpur, Malaysia, sharing research outputs on the topic of optimisation and analysis of VLEO satellite constellation design.
 - **10, 2023**.
-Our paper entitled *VLEO Satellite Constellation Design for Regional Aviation and Marine Coverage* has been published in the **IEEE Transactions on Network Science and Engineering (JCRQ1, IF6.6)**.
+The paper entitled *VLEO Satellite Constellation Design for Regional Aviation and Marine Coverage* has been published in the **IEEE Transactions on Network Science and Engineering (JCRQ1, IF6.6)**.
 DOI: [10.1109/TNSE.2023.3321600](https://ieeexplore.ieee.org/document/10269648).

 Volunteer experiences